Whole vs Term Life Insurance Guide 2023

 What happens if I outlive my term life insurance?

-Term life insurance is valid only for a number of years, so you will probably outlast your policy.
+Term life insurance is valid only for several years, so you will probably outlast your policy.

 If that’s the case, you have three options in which you can continue – you can decide to become uninsured, you can reapply for another term life insurance policy, or you can convert it into a whole life insurance policy.